 The effect of gratitude on our mental health and outlook on life

-The research tells us again and again how important gratitude is for our mental health and outlook on life.
+The research tells us again and again how important practicing gratitude is for our mental health and outlook on life.
 I stumbled over this one study looking at the impact of gratitude on the brain on a group of people seeking treatment for depression and anxiety (1).
-Half the group did a gratitude writing intervention, the other half had ‘therapy as usual’.
+Half the group was practicing gratitude with a writing intervention, the other half had ‘therapy as usual’.
 After three months, the gratitude group reported feeling more grateful than the control group, and also demonstrated more activity on fMRI in the medial prefrontal cortex in areas related to gratitude.
-The researchers commented on the profound and long lasting effects of the exercise, which is something we all can take on board and practice.
+The researchers commented on the profound and long lasting effects of practicing gratitude, which is something we all can take on board and practice.

 I am so inspired by this type of research, and have tried many times to do the ’21 days to change a habit’; sharing with my family what we were grateful for that day over dinner, daily writing in a Gratitude Diary and sending letters of thanks to family members and friends.
 I am unfortunately a bit of a failure at forming new positive habits, because I stick to it religiously for a month and then get side-tracked for a day or two and promptly forget all about it.
 Now, this time it’s going to be different – I’ll do it for a year!

 Because I have so many things in my life that I am incredibly grateful for, particularly my wonderful profession: